coldfumonkeh/CFWavPlayer/README.md

     .resume();
 ```

-here we play the loaded wav file, wait five seconds, pause it, wait another 1.5 seconds, then resume playing from where we ledt off.
+Here we play the loaded wav file, wait five seconds, pause it, wait another 1.5 seconds, then resume playing from where we left off.
+I know.. the power to control the wav is immensely invigorating.

 ## Jumping the playhead